Harvard Law School

-Mike Gass chairs the firm’s Securities Litigation & Corporate Governance Group and co-chairs the Major Commercial Litigation Group.
+Mike Gass chairs the firm’s Securities Litigation & Corporate Governance Group.
 Over his 25 year career he has developed a remarkably broad and deep experience base in representing companies and their management and boards in high-stakes matters involving the securities laws and shareholder claims.
 He has represented a wide range of clients in both private litigation – primarily shareholder class actions and derivative actions – and in investigations and enforcement actions brought by government and industry enforcement agencies.
 His expertise has made him a “go-to” counselor for management seeking governance advice, and for boards and their committees in exercising their oversight responsibilities, particularly with respect to the delicate and challenging task of investigating and remediating alleged misconduct within the organization.

 Mr. Gass is listed in Best Lawyers in America and Massachusetts Super Lawyers.

 Securities & Corporate Governance: represents corporations and their management and boards in connection with securities and shareholder litigation, claims regarding corporate governance and officer and director liability, and investigations and proceedings brought by the SEC, DOJ, FINRA and other regulatory bodies.
 Represents boards of directors and their committees in conducting internal corporate investigations and providing corporate governance advice.